Kotlin/KEEP/proposals/type-aliases.md

 >
 > In this example, information that both parameters of `Map<T, T>` are the same type is lost.
 > It could be preserved by introducing existential types (`TMap<*> = exists T : Any?.
 Map<T, T>`),
-> but this would open even bigger can of worms in the type system.
+> but this would require full existential types support in the type system.

 ## Type aliases and visibility